PPM Section 6 - Performance Review

 Procedure-performance improvement plan

-- The employee, supervisor, and an HR Representative meet to discuss performance, beginning with
+- The employee, supervisor, and a Human Resources representative meet to discuss performance, beginning with

 the current performance management form.

-- Together, the employee, supervisor, and HR Representative set objectives and competencies for
+- Together, the employee, supervisor, and Human Resources representative set objectives and competencies for

 - The supervisor and employee set a date, usually in three to six months, for the next performance